 How much does the average real estate agent make?
 One way to figure that out is to look at what agents who put in an average amount of hours are earning.
 In real estate, longer hours usually mean higher earnings.
 According to our survey, agents putting in 40 to 50 hours a week can expect to make around $68,000.

 Agents who work between 51 and 59 hours a week can earn around $85,000.
-It’s important to note that these are only estimates, and many factors can influence these numbers.
+However, these are only estimates, and many factors can influence them.

 StreetEasy, the largest online property listing platform in New York City, estimated that there are perhaps a few hundred “super agents” who make the big bucks and do, at least some of the time, throw lavish open house events.